 The OSC's fee structure is designed to generate fees that recover the OSC's cost of providing services to market participants.
-The fee structure is based on the concept of "participation fees" and "activity fees".
+The fee structure is based on the concept of participation fees, activity fees, and late filing fees.

 Participation fees are based on the cost of a broad range of regulatory services that cannot be practically or easily attributed to individual activities or entities and are intended to serve as a proxy for the market participants' use of the Ontario capital markets.

 Activity fees represent the direct cost of OSC staff resources expended in undertaking certain activities requested of staff by market participants.

 Late fees represent fees applied to market participants for not filing required documents and/or paying their participation and activity fees on time.